syncthing/syncthing/users/stdiscosrv.rst

   it's "device ID" (similar to Syncthing-to-Syncthing authentication).
 In this case, using ``syncthing -generate`` is a good option to create a certificate pair.

 - Pass the ``-http`` flag if the discovery server is behind an SSL-secured reverse proxy.
 See below for configuration.

 For the first two options, the discovery server must be given the paths to the certificate and key at startup.
 This isn't necessary with the ``http`` flag::

-  $ discosrv -cert /path/to/cert.pem -key /path/to/key.pem
+  $ stdiscosrv -cert /path/to/cert.pem -key /path/to/key.pem
   Server device ID is 7DDRT7J-UICR4PM-PBIZYL3-MZOJ7X7-EX56JP6-IK6HHMW-S7EK32W-G3EUPQA

 The discovery server prints it's device ID at startup.
 In the case where you